laurenchilutti/GFDL_atmos_cubed_sphere/CODE_STYLE.md

   must be included at the top of each file.
 * Supply an author block for each file with a description of the file and the author(s) name or GitHub ID.
-* Documentation should be written so that it can be parsed by [Doxygen](http://www.doxygen.nl/).
+* Documentation may be written so that it can be parsed by [Doxygen](http://www.doxygen.nl/).
 * All variables should be defined, and include units.
 Unit-less variables should be marked `unitless`
 * Provide detailed descriptions of modules, interfaces, functions, and subroutines
 * Define all function/subroutine arguments, and function results (see below)